 5 Ally Actions for White People to Address White Supremacy

 White supremacy is a term that often polarizes groups.
 It conjures up images of burning crosses, egregious racist behavior, and hateful violence.
-That is not what white supremacy means.
+That is not the full scope of what white supremacy means.

-White supremacy does not require a KKK membership or does not even mean you are racist or have racist behavior.
-It is a flawed belief system that maintains racial superiority based on the color of one’s skin.
+White supremacy does not require a KKK membership or does not even mean you exhibit overt racist behavior.
+White supremacy is a flawed belief system that maintains racial superiority based on the color of one’s skin.

 White supremacist behavior may sound like:

 - I worked hard to get where I am, they just didn’t try hard enough…”

 - “I am not sure they are a cultural fit (Black or Brown person)…”

 - “You are so _____ (articulate, pretty, etc) for a _____ person…”